reshmakumar101/ai-ethics-checker/README.md

 ## 🔍 What is the REFLECT AI Framework?

-The **REFLECT AI Framework v1.0** — *Responsible Evaluation Framework for Legal, Ethical, Compliance & Trust in AI* — was developed by the creator of the [AI Ethics Checker GPT](https://chatgpt.com/g/g-686972141ca081918f99a0a1e68345ce-ai-ethics-checker) to help product, data, legal, and business teams assess potential ethical risks before launching AI systems.
+The **REFLECT AI Framework v1.0** — *Responsible Evaluation Framework for Legal, Ethical, Compliance & Trust in AI* — was developed by the creator of the [AI Ethics Assistant GPT](https://chatgpt.com/g/g-686972141ca081918f99a0a1e68345ce-ai-ethics-checker) to help product, data, legal, and business teams assess potential ethical risks before launching AI systems.
 It also includes an optional trauma-informed, ADA-conscious, and survivor-safety reflection mode for emotionally sensitive use cases (e.g., healthcare, education, social support, or HR).

 This tool is designed as an internal-use reflection aid, especially for organizations navigating responsible AI practices in environments where user vulnerability, regulatory scrutiny, or ethical ambiguity may arise.